SavePoint Syntax

 />

 The v3.1 version of this savepoint had the same # line.
 Without context:, a future session has to dig through the conversation to reconstruct the three-layer strategy.
 With it, the savepoint is self-contained.
-That’s the difference between an index entry and a preservation format.
+Without it, you have an index entry.
+With it, you have a preservation format.

 The syntax runs across everything now: Encore’s platform decisions, Aiden Jae’s brand architecture, the portfolio site itself, the novel that started it. v3.2, open source.